TondenOckay/Dynamic-Open-World-Engine-DOWE-/README.md

 # Dynamic-Open-World-Engine-DOWE-

+This project is still in the early sages and needs a lot of testing yet

 The Technical Edge (For Devs)  If you're talking to a coder, tell them this:      "It’s a modular, 2DA-driven framework that decouples biological math from the main server loop.
 It utilizes a custom Odometer system for resting and a Tag-based effect system for movement, ensuring O(1) or O(log n) efficiency for most player-state updates."
 To describe the Dynamic Open World Engine (DOWE), I’d frame it as the "digital nervous system" of the server.
 It’s the difference between a static map where things just exist and a living environment that reacts to the presence of players simultaneously.